Twilight4/debian-setup/README.md

 **Warning**: This script should be used for inspiration, don't run it on your system.
 If you want to try to install everything I would advise you to use a VM if you have to.
 Currently the `script.sh` is broken so if you want to apply those performance/security tweaks you can use `install-only-tweaks.sh` after base installation of system (with e.g. official archinstall script).

 ### How to use the script on real machine
-1. check Secure Boot status by issuing the command: `bootctl status`. **Warning**: the kernel may be unaware of Secure Boot if an insufficiently capable boot loader is used.
+1. Check Secure Boot status by issuing the command: `bootctl status`. **Warning**: the kernel may be unaware of Secure Boot if an insufficiently capable boot loader is used.
 This can be verified by checking the kernel messages shortly after the system starts up: `dmesg | grep -i secure`.
 2. Inject the USB drive with [Arch Linux ISO](https://archlinux.org/download/).
 3. Enter the firmware setup and change boot order to: #1 `UEFI USB Key` and #2 `UEFI Hard Disk`.
 Also Disable Secure Boot via the UEFI interface if it's enabled and reboot.
 4. After booting to the live environment connect to the internet